 The Occupational Therapy Assistant Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, P. O. Box 31220, Bethesda, MD 20824-1220.
 AOTA’s phone number is (301) 652-2582.
 Graduates of the program will be able to sit for the national certification examination for the occupational therapy assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be a Certified Occupational Therapy Assistant (COTA).
 Most states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.

-Because entry into this program is competitive, students must complete the application process with the Admissions Office at SWVCC by January 15.
 Classes begin the fall semester of each academic year.
 Students accepted into the program are required to submit a certificate reflecting a successful physical examination, signed by a licensed physician.
 The physical examination must be completed after receiving notification of acceptance to the program and prior to beginning classes.
 Immunizations must be current and include Hepatitis B and MMR.
 Proof of Tuberculin skin test (PPD) and CPR certification must be shown on admission to the program and kept current throughout the program.
 Students are responsible for any additional costs related to physicals, vaccinations, uniforms, insurance, background checks, drug testing, clinical travel, or other needed supplies or requirements.

 Clinical and Behavioral Requirements